chem330/chem330.github.io/lab-syllabus.md

 - Vernier [Logger Lite](https://www.vernier.com/downloads/logger-lite-updates/)
 - [Vernier Spectral Analysis](https://www.vernier.com/product/spectral-analysis/) (free)
 - Microsoft Office, especially Excel. ("free" through WCU -- install through your WCU email if you don't already have it, ask IT for help if needed)
-- A blue or black pen (not pencil!) for writing in your lab notebook.

 **Additional Required Course Materials:**